SHARE

 Skip a Trip to the Eiffel Tower: First Time Guide to Paris

-The view is lovely over the city, but you miss the Eiffel Tower when you are standing on it.
-There can be long lines and it isn’t worth the wait in my opinion.
-You can book advance tickets ahead online if you want to visit the top without the delay.
+The view of the city is lovely, but you miss the Eiffel Tower when you are standing there.
+There can be long lines, and it isn’t worth the wait.
+You can book advance tickets online to visit the top without delay.
 Make sure to see the Eiffel Tower sparkle at least once.
 It sparkles every hour on the hour after sunset.
-You can see this post for ideas on different spots in Paris to see it sparkle.
+This post has ideas on different spots in Paris to see it sparkle.

-Purchase a Paris pass which gives access to multiple museums and tourist attractions in the city at a discount, and the Arc de Triomphe (which has a great view of the Eiffel Tower), Sainte Chapelle, and Versailles.
-The Louvre is also included in the pass, giving you access to Mona Lisa if seeing her is high on your list.
+Purchase a Paris Pass, which gives you access to multiple museums and tourist attractions at a discount, including the Arc de Triomphe (with a great view of the Eiffel Tower), Sainte Chapelle, and Versailles.
+The Louvre is also included in the pass, giving you access to the Mona Lisa if seeing her is high on your list.
 A pass will save you money and time.
 For budget travelers, the first Sunday of every month allows for free entry to some of the major museums in the city.

-Regarding French pastry, visit Pierre Hermé over Ladurée for macarons.
+Paris is known for their pastries.
+You will hear much about Ladurée for macarons, but I prefer to visit Pierre Hermé rather than Ladurée.
 The tarte au citron at Sébastian Gaudard is a personal favorite.

 You may not spend much time in your hotel room, but you will want something clean and safe.
-There are tons of options in the city of Paris with all different budget ranges.
+There are many options in the city of Paris and different budget ranges.
 A bad stay can make or break a first trip anywhere.
 I have a full list of favorite hotels in Paris that I recommend to readers and friends.
 I prefer boutique hotels over larger hotels.

 Spend a Sunday in The Marais: First Time Guide to Paris

 The Marais will be lively and filled with tourists and locals on Sunday.
-Place des Vosges is a great spot for a picnic on a warm day.
-Visit the Picasso museum, which is also available on the city museum pass.
+Place des Vosges is an excellent spot for a picnic on a warm day.
+Visit the Picasso Museum, which is also available on the city museum pass.

 Café Camille is an excellent spot for brunch or a glass of wine for people-watching.
 The streets will be packed with people, and around this corner, there is music by local artists that will play in the afternoon.